 We’d been volunteering at an anonymous place since July 1.
 Yeah, on the outside it’s a little (okay, gigantic) Georgian paradise.
 A cute perfect family, well-accomplished and recognized artists sprinkled throughout every generation, and a backyard worthy of a €6 entrance fee.

 The agreement was to work everyday from 9:30-5:30 p.m.
 There would be an hourlong lunchbreak worked into the day.
 The workday would consist of helping in an anonymous place where you drink coffee and eat food or outside in the vegetable garden.
-We would have the opportunity to learn about business management (how to run a small cafe), and also about sustainable agriculture and specifically vegetable garden maintenance.
+We would have the opportunity to learn about business management, and also about sustainable agriculture and specifically vegetable garden maintenance.
 Maybe even the opportunity to learn about being a professional someone that takes pictures or slapping ones name on the cover of a dozen plus books.
 Sounded perfect, so we signed ourselves up through the end of September.
 I recall even thinking we would feel short on time at the place.

 During the month of July we had Emmy to keep us company and for the most part there were no massive personality clashes between host and guest.

 We had to work out a few kinks, such as ditching the idea of a so-called ‘leisurely’ lunch break, which we immediately learned was really an hour of absolute chaotic hell.
-Lunch with Grandma and three cute kids was an hour of fighting, screaming, crying and consistently concluded with a serious session of unbearable whining for pudding/ice cream before surrender from authority.
+Lunch with four anonymous people was an hour of fighting, screaming, crying and consistently concluded with a serious session of unbearable whining for pudding/ice cream before surrender from authority.

 It was by far the most stressful part of the day, so by the first week the three of us successfully opted out.
 Obviously with a public food venue, we couldn’t exactly march into the kitchen and make ourselves some lunch and park ourselves in the public patio to enjoy.
 We were dressed in poor mans clothes and dirty Dunlops.